Achno/gowall/README.md

 ### Build from source (Cutting Edge)

+If you are a normal user, consider using using the method above for a stable gowall release.

-Prefer just using the stable release method of grabbing the binary above, if you wish to contribute to the project or all other methods fail, you can use this method )
+> If you want to contribute to the project
+>
+> Or have all the latest features that have not been released yet then

 🔨 Clone the repo, build the project and move it inside your `$PATH`